Oh Boy! (TV series): Synopsis

 Eight episodes were re-broadcast in the US, but only three of the 38 shows (or 40 shows including the two pilots) still exist.
-The last of these original shows was broadcast on 30 May 1959.
-The slot was soon taken by another music show produced by Good, Boy Meets Girls, which starred Marty Wilde and started on 12 September 1959.
+The last of the original shows was broadcast in the UK on 30 May 1959.
+At the end of that final show, it was announced that the programme was taking a break for the summer but would return on 12 September.
+However, in the event it was a successor series also produced by Good, Boy Meets Girls starring Marty Wilde, which began its run on that date.

 The show was revived in 1979 for the retro rock and roll stars of the day.
 This time the show included Shakin' Stevens, Alvin Stardust, Joe Brown, Lulu, Mr. Lee Grant, Freddie 'Fingers' Lee, Les Gray, Tim Whitnall, Johnny Storm (now performing with the Johnny Storm Band), the Shades and Fumble.
 Joe Brown was the only one of the artists who was performing across the UK in the 1950s to appear on the 1970s Oh Boy! show.
 Alvin Stardust first emerged on the 1950s scene as Shane Fenton and the Fentones.
 The presenter of the show was "GBH", alias of Scottish actor Billy Hartman.

 Following the Oh Boy!
 TV show, a similar series, Let's Rock, was created also by Good.
 The shows were broadcast across Europe and in the US in the early 1980s.